Jenny's story

 What advice would you give to young women who are thinking about entering the profession?

-Exploring different roles within the industry can also be beneficial, as not everyone wants to become a financial planner.
+Exploring different roles within the industry can also be beneficial.
 Support roles, tech roles, and advisory positions all offer unique experiences and require different skills, so finding what you enjoy the most is key.

 What are your long-term career goals?